zycalice/personal-page-md/docs/about.md

----
-title: "About Me"
-permalink: /
-excerpt: "This is Yuchen Zhang's personal website."
-author_profile: true
-redirect_from:
-  - /about/
-  - /about.html
----

 # About Me
 Hi!
 I am Yuchen Zhang, a researcher/engineer interested in Statistics, Natural Language Processing, and Machine Learning with a deep understanding of the algorithm theories.
 I am also passionate about detecting algorithm